YoungjaeLee/community/contributors/design-proposals/live-and-inplace-vertical-scaling.md

 1. Enable live and in-place resource resizing on a pod.
 2. Add support for live and in-place resource resizing in `StatefulSet` controller.

+# Limitations

+There are some limitations.
+The details will be described at the end of this doc.

+1. QoS class change by resize is not supported.
+2. Memory-resizing to change a request value might not take effect for Burstable pods.
+3. Memory-resizing to decrease its limit may fail on the Kubelet in some circumstances.

 # API and Usage